BruceChanJianLe/gazebo-plugin-autonomous-actor/README.md

 # GAZEBO Plugin Autonomous Actor

 This repository is Gazebo plugin for actor to navigation in simulation environment autonomously.
+Please refer for more usage of actor in Gazebo at this [repository](https://github.com/BruceChanJianLe/gazebo-actor)

 ## Installation